Introduction

 - Evening

-& night: see the confluence of the Alaknanda and Nandakini rivers in
+& night: See the confluence of the Alaknanda and Nandakini rivers in

 the evening and enjoy the views of stunning Himalayan scenery.